 Story examines television station UCV-12 attempting to produce a feature-film version of its television series "Manhunt", while an officious efficiency expert investigates the running of ...
 See full summary »

 When the series was released on DVD from late 2014, seven episodes were excluded from the first two volumes, six from Volume 1 and one from Volume 2, because their original tapes were either missing or damaged.
-Volume 3 has no missing episodes in its run of 50 episodes.
+Volumes 3 and 4 have no missing episodes in their runs of 50 consecutive episodes.
 See more »

 [first title card]